rgpass/i_didnt_know_javascript/04_types_and_grammar.md

 The max number that can be safely called is `2^53 - 1`.
 There's also a min safe number.
 ES6 has `Number.MAX_SAFE_INTEGER` and a min equivalent.

-The reason there are safe numbers is that for very large numbers, JS has to store as strings.
+The reason there are safe numbers is that for very large numbers, JS has to store them as strings.
 Doing operations on these will often require a library for big numbers.

 Bit-wise operators need a 32-bit signed integers -- which is much smaller.
 Can force a number into a 32-bit signed integer (stored in `a`) via `a | 0`.